Earlston Primary School

 We provide opportunities for pupils to:

-• Experience positive aspects of healthy living and activities for themselves (both during and after school) ;
+• Experience the positive aspects of healthy living and active lifestyles, both in and out of school.

-• Make informed decisions in order to improve their physical, emotional and social wellbeing;
+• Make informed choices to support their physical, emotional and social health.

 Wellbeing Indicators